-The Office of Permits and Student Transfers has administrative responsibility for inter-district permit requests and appeals.
-Inter-district permits may be issued to students transferring into or out of Los Angeles Unified.
-All inter-district permits must be processed through the Office of Permits and Student Transfers.
-School officials cannot grant, deny, or revoke inter-district permits.
-An Los Angeles Unified permit application must be completed online at: http://studentpermits.lausd.net and an application must be submitted within the designated application period.
-The OUTGOING inter-district permit application period for the following school year is from February 1st to April 30th each year for all students.
+The Office of Permits and Student Transfers has administrative responsibility for Inter-District permit requests and appeals.
+Inter-District permits may be issued to students transferring into or out of Los Angeles Unified.
+All Inter-District permits must be processed through the Office of Permits and Student Transfers.
+School officials cannot grant, deny, or revoke Inter-District permits.
+A Los Angeles Unified permit application must be completed online at: http://studentpermits.lausd.net and an application must be submitted within the designated application period.
+The OUTGOING Inter-District permit application period for the following school year is from February 1st to April 30th each year for all students.
 Parent/legal guardian employment will be the only outgoing permit applications accepted beyond that date.
-The INCOMING inter-district permit application period begins on February 1st for the following school year.
-Each application will be reviewed on its own merit.
-All outgoing inter-district permit applications must be completed electronically and must be submitted within the designated application period; no paper applications will be accepted.
+The INCOMING Inter-District permit applications must be completed on its own merit.
+All outgoing Inter-District permit applications must be completed electronically and must be submitted within the designated within the designated application period; no paper applications will be accepted.

-The District will consider OUTGOING inter-district permit requests for:
+The District will consider OUTGOING Inter-District permit requests for:

-- · Parent/legal guardian employment;
+- 1. Parent/legal guardian employment;

-- Specialized programs;
+- 2. Specialized programs;

-- · Continuing enrollment;
+- 3. Continuing enrollment;

-- Sibling permit;
+- 4. Sibling permit;

-- · Child care;
+- 5. Child care;

-- Victim of an act of bullying;
+- 6. Target of an act of bullying;

-- Child of an active-duty military parent/legal guardian;
+- 7. Child of an active-duty military parent/legal guardian;

-- Exception requests.
+- 8. Exception requests.

-The District will consider INCOMING inter-district permit requests for:
+The District will consider INCOMING Inter-District permit requests for:

-- · Parent/legal guardian employment;
+- 1. Parent/legal guardian employment;

-- Specialized programs;
+- 2. Specialized programs;

-- · Continuing enrollment;
+- 3. Continuing enrollment;

-- Sibling permit;
+- 4. Sibling permit;

-- Child care;
+- 5. Child care;

-- Victim of an act of bullying;
+- 6. Target of an act of bullying;

-- Child of an active-duty military parent/legal guardian;
+- 7. Child of an active-duty military parent/legal guardian;

-- Exception requests.
+- 8. Exception requests.